Project Atrium: Rafael Lozano-Hemmer

 MOCA AT 100

-MOCA Jacksonville celebrates its centennial in 2024, as the oldest art museum in the region and the second contemporary art museum to be established in the United States.
+MOCA Jacksonville celebrates its centennial in 2024, as the oldest art museum in the region and one of the first contemporary art museums to be established in the United States.
 This celebration year is an opportunity for MOCA to give back to the community that has been its home for a century by presenting groundbreaking exhibitions and programs that will engage the community and elevate Jacksonville as a regional destination for arts and culture.
 Your support is vital to making these plans a reality.
 We hope that you will join us in celebrating this momentous occasion for MOCA and for Jacksonville.
 Learn More >>

 MOCA 100th anniversary logo